 After all of this, how much does disability insurance cost for nurses?
 That’s the $1,000,000 question.
-Well, the premiums you pay are a function of everything we discussed above.
+Well, the premiums you pay are a function of everything we discussed above in the underwriting section.

 However, disability insurance is not incredibly expensive.

-Depending on your situation, disability insurance costs between $5.00 and $8.00 per day.
+Depending on your situation, an individual disability insurance policy costs between $5.00 and $8.00 per day.
 Sometimes it is more; sometimes it is less.

-If you have group disability insurance and want to add on (recommended), then it will cost $1 to $3 per day, give or take.
+If you have group disability insurance, a supplemental policy might cost $1 to $3 per day, give or take.

 The cost is about the cost of lunch or a cup of coffee at your favorite coffee shop.